mesos/elasticsearch/README.md

 The user interface uses REST API of the Elasticsearch Mesos Framework.
 You can find the API documentation here: [docs.elasticsearchmesosui.apiary.io](http://docs.elasticsearchmesosui.apiary.io/).

+### Known issues
+- Issue #206: The GUI will not represent the true state of the cluster after a scheduler or executor reconcillication event.
+E.g. If the scheduler is killed and restarted, the GUI will show zero executors, even though there are executors present.

 ## Developers Guide